 Phil was awarded an MA in Professional Writing at University College Falmouth in 2009.
 In September 2016 The History Press published his book, War on Wheels, telling the story of the thousands of ordinary men and women who together worked to mechanise the British Army in WW2.
 In December 2016, Story Terrace published the book he wrote in collaboration with Phil Jeffs, the son of the sole survivor of the crash in WW2 of The MacRobert’s Reply.
-He has just completed Ordnance, a prequel on WW1, which is to be published in June 2018.
+He has just completed Ordnance, a prequel on WW1, which was published in June 2018.
 He also writes regularly on contemporary issues for a number of periodicals.
 He has been writing for fifteen years, having spent much of his career in professional services and the not for profit sector.
 Follow this link to his Amazon author page http://amzn.to/2yaWPva

 As a Story Terrace writer, Phil interviews customers and turns their life stories into books.
 Get to know him better: you can read an autobiographical story of his own below.
 Get in touch today to work with him!

 I’d never given them much thought.
 Thick, heavy books stored in the Kuwaiti chest.
 When Mum died, I put them in plastic boxes and stored them in the loft.

 It was all the stuff of childhood.
 The cold November wind whipping across the Remembrance Sunday parade ground followed by the roaring fire of the Officers Mess and my sister and me relegated to the billiard room.
 “Don’t touch anything.”
 I couldn’t; I wasn’t that tall.